Post-compulsory education partnership

 The PGCE FE Partnership currently works with partner educational settings including specialist and general further education colleges, 6th form colleges and other learning providers.

-This Partnership aims to meet the initial teacher education requirements of the postgraduate programmes which leads to eligibility for Qualified Teacher Status Learning and Skills (QTLS), the professional formation process for the FE and Skills sector.
-All postgraduate programmes offer Master’s level accreditation.
+This Partnership aims to meet the initial teacher education requirements of the postgraduate programmes which leads to eligibility to apply for Qualified Teacher Status Learning and Skills (QTLS), the first step in the professional formation process for the FE and Skills sector.
+QTLS is equivalent to schools’ QTS qualification.

 We offer subject specialist development in the following subject clusters: English (Level 2 and above, literacy and ESOL) Sport (including outdoor education, dance and supporting public services), Special Educational Needs and Disabilities (SEND), Performing Arts, Art and Design and Health and Social Care.
 Many of our regional Partnership settings have long established relationships with the university to include teacher training, professional development of teaching and non- teaching staff, research and award bearing accreditation.

 The Partnership mentoring network is critical to the success of the programme and provides trainees with high quality training experiences.